 ‘Turn the page to terror’

 Bloodsucker’s Handbook is a 2012 American surrealist horror film written, produced, edited and directed by Mark Beal.
 Originally titled Enchiridion, the film, some of which is animated, was re-shot, re-edited and the title was changed.
-It stars Cory W. Ahre, Jeremy Herrera and Jessica Bell.
+The movie stars Cory W. Ahre, Jeremy Herrera and Jessica Bell.

 A priest is recruited by federal marshals to help deal with a vampire they’ve taken into custody.
 Then things get weird…

-“Straight faced surrealism that mixes the look and feel of an off beat, low budget late noir film (it’s set in 1966) with a vampire movie and a priest’s crisis of faith story […] There’s a very good, very restrained jazz score that matches the equally restrained acting and visual style, all of which somehow keeps one from thinking how absurd the whole thing is.
+“Straight faced surrealism that mixes the look and feel of an offbeat, low budget late noir film (it’s set in 1966) with a vampire movie and a priest’s crisis of faith story […] There’s a very good, very restrained jazz score that matches the equally restrained acting and visual style, all of which somehow keeps one from thinking how absurd the whole thing is.
 A bit like a David Lynch film, especially Eraserhead, but with a cooler sensibility.”
-Larcher-2, IMDb
+Larcher-2